 105 kilometres from the Calgary Tower | West on Hwy 1

-There’s going to be a line when you arrive at this restaurant, especially if you’re here around lunchtime on a weekend, but it’s a line that’s well worth waiting in.
-The food on this menu is healthy and fresh and satisfying, regardless of whether you’ve been shopping in town or hiking a mountain.
-There is a range of rice bowls, salads and sandwiches on the lunch menu, and breakfast bowls and breakfast paninis are served until 11:30 a.m.
-We recommend the Buddha Bowl (and opt to pay extra for avocado and salmon) or the pad Thai if you’re here for lunch.
-And choose one of the many teas to pair with your lunch.
-The caf also hosts live music events.
+The food on Communitea Cafe’s menu is healthy, fresh and satisfying, regardless of whether you’ve been shopping in town or hiking a mountain.
+Expect a range of bowls, wraps and sandwiches served throughout the day.
+We recommend the Buddha Bowl (opt to pay extra for avocado and salmon) or the pad Thai if you’re here for lunch.
+Don’t forget to choose one of the many teas to pair with your meal.

 If you’re in Canmore on a sunny, summer day, make a point to visit this restaurant and sit on its patio.
-You’ll get views of the Three Sisters while you eat your burger (or something else from the Grizzly Grill).
-You pretty much have to order a Grizzly Paw pint while you’re here.
-If you’re not feeling like beer, or you’re the one driving home, Grizzly Paw also makes its own sodas and these pair with burgers just as well as beer.
+You’ll get views of the Three Sisters while you eat your burger or buffalo chicken dip.
+You pretty much have to order a Grizzly Paw pint while you’re here, but if you’re not feeling like beer or you’re the one driving home, Grizzly Paw also makes its own sodas.

 Grizzly Paw Brew Pub, 622 8 St., 403-678-9983; Grizzly Paw Brewery, 310 Old Canmore Rd., 403-678-2487, thegrizzlypaw.com

-There’s a range of artist studios and galleries in Canmore.
+Canmore is home to a range of artist studios and galleries.
 If you’re here for the day, you could do an art studio hop and see a variety of different art styles.
-See Jason Carter’s bright and bold work at Carter-Ryan Gallery, admire local and western Canadian art at the Avens Gallery and stop in at Fireweed Glass Studio and see the glass artwork by several artists.
+See Jason Carter’s bright and bold work at Carter-Ryan Gallery, admire local and western Canadian art at the Avens Gallery and more.

 Bring your bikes up to Canmore with you (or rent one in Canmore) and ride the multi-use trail that connects Canmore and Banff.
-The pathway is about 27 kilometres one way if you’re riding all the way to the Travel Alberta Visitor Information Centre.
+The pathway is about 26 kilometres one way if you’re riding all the way to the Travel Alberta Visitor Information Centre.
 Stop in Banff for an ice cream cone before riding back into Canmore.
-If you’re planning on doing the full round trip, the ride could take you up to three hours.

-The Canmore Nordic Centre isn’t only for cross-country skiing and fat biking and biathlon.
+The Canmore Nordic Centre isn’t only for cross-country skiing and fat biking.
 There are also plenty of summertime activities to do here.
 Rent a mountain bike from Trail Sports on-site and explore the trails on two wheels.
-There’s over 100 kilometres of trail to explore here and there are trails suitable for a range of skill levels.
-If you’re new to mountain biking, stick to the wider dirt roads.
-If you’re a little more advanced, try the single-track trails.
+There’s over 100 kilometres of trail to explore here for a range of skill levels.
 The centre also has a mountain bike skills park if you’re really interested in getting that adrenaline flowing.